Chapter 20 : Patrolling with Scorpius

 Evelyn blew out a sigh of relief and seemed to relax considerably.
 “I could hug you right now.
 Thank you.
 I can’t tell you how much I appreciate it.”

-Rose hoped that she would refrain from doing so.
-Thankfully, she did.
-“It’s really not a problem,” she said, rubbing the back of her neck.
+“It’s really not a problem,” she said, shifting her bag from one shoulder to the other.
 Gratitude tended to make her feel rather uncomfortable.
 “Though I’m still not sure why I got made a prefect in the first place.”

 “Oh, well, a few of the older prefects recommended you,” Evelyn said distractedly, her mind clearly already on her homework.
 “Thanks, Rose.”

-“No problem,” Rose said, wondering who those other prefect were.
-She suspected Lucy of being one of them, but she had no idea who the others could be.
+“No problem,” Rose said, wondering who those ‘older prefects’ were.
+She suspected Lucy was one of them, but she had no idea who the others could be.

 She put it out of her mind and continued on to the Hufflepuff table, where she had a very enjoyable dinner.
-Natalia and Daniel regaled her with the story of how Lindsay Pritchard had ended up passing out after receiving a very nasty bite, and Hugo spent a solid twenty minutes talking about how much he liked Ancient Runes.
+Natalia and Daniel regaled her with the story of just how Lindsay Pritchard had ended up passing out after receiving a very nasty bite, and Hugo spent a solid twenty minutes talking about how much he liked Ancient Runes.
 That, at least, was a subject Rose could converse enthusiastically on; it was one of her favorite classes, too.

-When she noticed it was just before seven, she got up.
-“Sorry, Talia.
+When she noticed that it was just before seven, she got up.
+“Sorry, guys.
 Patrol.
-I’ll see you in Potions tomorrow?”
+I’ll see you in later.”

 She shrugged.
 “Search me.
 We’ll do something soon, I promise.”
-She hurried toward the double doors, where she could already see Noah Nott waiting.
+She hurried toward the double doors, where she could see Noah waiting.

 “Lucky us,” he said when she reached him.